Loner1feed/portfolio-new/README.md

 * Add animations -
 * Add popups with detailed info about the project -
 * Think about comfortable way to add new portfolio items -
-* Let this work on github pages -
+* Let this work on github pages - done